 Dr. Olga Klymenko holds a university degree in language teaching and a doctoral degree in comparative linguistics.
-Her experience of teaching at graduate level exceeds twenty years, starting as a senior lecturer at the Department of English Philology at Donetsk National University, Ukraine in 1995, and progressing to an Associate Professor of that university in 2003.
-Apart from teaching theoretical and practical courses of English and General Linguistics, she supervised Master’s theses and was a member of the Doctoral Committee of the above university.
+She has 27 years of experience with tertiary education, starting as a lecture in English at Lugansk University (Ukraine) 1995 and then moving to Donetsk National University (Ukraine), where she worked till 2014, progressing to Associate Professor of English.
+Apart from teaching theoretical and practical courses of English and Linguistics, she supervised Master’s theses and was a member of the Doctoral Committee of the above university.

-Dr. Klymenko has been lecturing on a wide range of courses for BA English, from level 4 to 6: Introduction to English Language, Approaches to Text, Varieties of English, Language and Gender, Language and the Media, Postcolonial, American and Victorian Literature.
+Dr. Klymenko has been lecturing on a wide range of courses from level 4 to 6 for various programmes at UniSey (the Diploma in Journalism, BA English, BEd English, Master`s of Educational Leadership).
+She facilitated such courses as Introduction to English Language, Approaches to Text, Varieties of English, Language and Gender, Language and the Media, Postcolonial, American and Victorian Literature, English in the Context of Journalism, Academic Writing.
 The evidence of quality of her teaching is in successively high pass rates and positive students` evaluation in a number of cohorts.

-As a senior academic, Dr. Klymenko is engaged in institutional governance: she is a member of the Board and Management team of the Faculty of Arts and Social Development, a member of two UniSey Senate Committees: Academic and Human Resource Development Committees.
+As a senior academic, Dr. Klymenko is engaged in institutional governance: she is a member of the Senate and the Board of Arts and Social Development Faculty.
+She is also a member of two UniSey Senate Committees: The Research Committee and The International and Local Engagement Committee.

-Her scientific interests are in the sphere of language semantics, typology (English, Russian, Ukrainian, Spanish, Seychellois Creole) and communication theory.
-She focuses on the verb meaning and argument structure, text interpretation and meaning transmission.
-Currently, in collaboration with Creole Language and Culture Research Institute at UniSey, Dr. Klymenko is carrying out a research project on Seychellois Creole verbs.
-The results of this project have been reported in one local and two international conferences, and also in three recent publications (2018-2019) in scientific journals.
-Altogether, Dr. Klymenko has over 30 publications, including a monograph.
+Dr Klymenko`s scientific interests are in the sphere of semantics, sociolinguistics, multilingualism and language typology (English, Russian, Ukrainian, Spanish, Seychellois Creole).
+One of her recent projects, carried out in collaboration with Creole Language and Culture Research Institute at UniSey, was dealing with Seychellois Creole verbs descriptivity.
+The results of this project were reported in one local and two international conferences, and also in three publications (2018-2019) in scientific journals.
+Dr Klymenko`s current project explores the impact of family and media on second Language English acquisition in small children in the Seychelles.
+Altogether, Dr. Klymenko has over 30 publications in Russian, Ukrainian and English.

 Married, two children.